nashmaniac/texadademo/README.md

 ```
 texadademo/
   core/
     migrations/             # contains all the migrations
     models/                 # abstract models to be used throughout the project
     utils/                  # utility modules
     ...
   products/
     api/                    # folders for the api in products package
       v1/                   # we used versioning in api
         views/              # views for v1 in products package
         serializers/        #serializers for v1
         urls.py             # url mapper for v1
         ...
       urls.py               # api url mapper
     datalayers/             # abstraction layer to communicate in between view and models
     migrations/             # migrations folder
     models/                 # models folder to contain all model.
 Each model has separate files under this directory
     tests/                  # tests for the products
     ...
   texadademo/
     settings.py             # settings file
-    wsgi.py # wsgi files
+    wsgi.py                 # wsgi file
   ...
   manage.py
   .gitignore
   .dockerignore
   Dockerfile                # Dockerfile to containerize the application
   ...
 ```